Troy Davis (linebacker)

-Troy "Diesel" Michael Davis (born January 6, 1991) is a former American football player.
-Davis played college football at UCF.
-He was signed by the New York Jets in 2013 as an undrafted free agent.
-Davis also spent time with the Dallas Cowboys of the NFL while also having stints with the Hamilton Tiger-Cats and the Toronto Argonauts of the CFL.
+Troy Michael Davis (born January 6, 1991) is an American former professional football player who was a linebacker in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the UCF Knights before signing with the NFL's New York Jets in 2013 as an undrafted free agent.
+Davis also spent time in the NFL with the Dallas Cowboys while also having stints with the Hamilton Tiger-Cats and the Toronto Argonauts of the CFL.

-Early years
+Early life

 Davis attended Berkmar High School in Lilburn, Georgia.
 Davis was named Academic Athlete of the Year in 2007.
 He was an honorable mention pick in his junior season and was a first-team all-county linebacker in his senior year.

 College career

 Freshman season

 In his freshman season (2009), he appeared in 10 games but didn't record any statistics.

 Sophomore season

 In his Sophomore season (2010), he appeared in 14 games in which he recorded 26 Tackles, 5.5 Sacks, a forced fumble, 6 pass deflections and one Interception.